 Achieng lives with her mother.
+She is responsible for carrying water, washing clothes and running errands.
 Her mother is sometimes employed as a farmer.
-Achieng works at home carrying water, washing clothes and running errands.
 There are 6 children in the family.

 Playing ball games and playing group games are Achieng's favorite activities.
-In primary school her performance is average and she also regularly attends church activities, Bible class and Vacation Bible School.
+In high school her performance is average and she also regularly attends church activities, Bible class and Vacation Bible School.

 Achieng lives in the hills of Luhya/Luo, home to approximately 20,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic groups are Abaluhya and Luo, and the most commonly spoken languages are Luhya and Dholuo.

 The regional diet consists of maize, beans, fish and cassava.
 Common health problems in this area include HIV/AIDS, typhoid fever, septic wounds and malaria.
 Most adults in Luhya/Luo are unemployed but some work as farmers and earn the equivalent of $13 per month.
 This community needs employment opportunities and educational resources.